What the hypothesis of an effective market is talking about and what it is not talking about.

 Some people believe that cryptocurrencymarkets are driven solely by the emotions of participants, and the fundamental factors for these assets simply do not exist.
 This is a convenient misconception.
 Meanwhile, there are quite obvious fundamental factors, with the significance of which, I think, everyone will agree.
 Here is a short non-exhaustive list:

-- The number of people in the world who know about Bitcoin andcreating demand for it.
-In the cryptosphere, this is often called "acceptance."
-And it's not just about moods; this is an indicator of which sources of capital are actively seeking access to bitcoin.
+• Number of people in the world who know about Bitcoin andcreating demand for it.
+In the crypto world this is often referred to as «acceptance».
+And we're not just talking about sentiment here; it is an indicator of which sources of capital are actively seeking exposure to Bitcoin.

-There are many other fundamental factors aboutwhich I will not speak here.
-Bitcoin trading funds seek to track the trajectories of these variables and find out how overrated or, conversely, underestimated bitcoin relative to these indicators.
-This is called "fundamental analysis."
+There are many other fundamental factors aboutwhich I won’t talk about here.
+Funds that trade Bitcoin seek to track the trajectories of these variables and find out how overvalued or undervalued Bitcoin is relative to these indicators.
+This is called «fundamental analysis».

 Again, if I have not convinced you, just thinkabout the contrast between the state of Bitcoin in 2010 and 2020.
 During this time, it has become orders of magnitude easier to buy, sell, use and store.
 This is a change in fundamental factors.
 Of course, these are not the fundamental factors that apply to stocks with cash flows, but bitcoin is not a security either.
 The Bitcoin unit is the right to claim a place in the register that gives you access to the specific transactional functionality of the network.
 I admit that the fundamental factors here are not as obvious as stocks.
 But the concept of fundamental factors is not exclusively limited to capital or instruments with cash flows.
 Global macro-investors consider currencies based on macro variables or an assessment of political risks.
 Commodity asset traders look at the pace of production and the ups and downs of supply.
 Here we can draw some analogy.